jajajang/sparse/README.md

 (Under cleaning up the code)

 ## Requirement:
-python 3.7 with numpy, scipy, sklearn, cvxpy, mosek
+python 3.7 with numpy, scipy, sklearn, cvxpy, mosek, matplotlib

 ## To replicate the result:
 For the l1 estimation error result of Figure 1 (row 1) in the paper, use